Sassou expected to extend 36-year rule as Congo Republic votes | Politics

 Sassou expected to extend 36-year rule as Congo Republic votes

-Polls opened in Congo Republic on Sunday, with President Denis Sassou Nguesso widely expected to extend his 36-year rule despite an economic crisis in the Central African oil producer.
-With his grip on power firm, diplomats and analysts doubt any of Sassou's six opponents will unseat him or that the election will see a repeat of the sporadic violence that marred the last vote in 2016.
+Polls opened in the Congo Republic on Sunday, with President Denis Sassou Nguesso widely expected to extend his 36-year rule despite an economic crisis in the Central African oil producer.
+With Sassou's grip on power firm, diplomats and analysts doubt any of his six opponents will unseat him.

-His main opponent, former minister Guy-Brice Parfait Kolelas, was in hospital with COVID-19 and could be evacuated to France on Sunday, Kolelas' campaign director told Radio France Internationale.
+The president's main rival, former government minister Guy-Brice Parfait Kolelas, was in the hospital with COVID-19 and could be evacuated to France on Sunday, Kolelas' campaign director told Radio France Internationale.
 Even so, the government appeared to be leaving nothing to chance.
-There was an internet blackout across the country on Sunday, as there was in 2016, according to internet monitor NetBlocks.
+There was an internet blackout across the country on Sunday, according to internet monitor NetBlocks.

 Sassou, a 77-year old former paratrooper, rose to power in 1979.
 He lost Congo's first multi-party elections in 1992 but reclaimed the presidency in 1997 after a civil war.
 He later changed the constitution to extend term limits.
-Voting began at a polling station in the capital Brazzaville shortly after 7 a.m.
-(0600 GMT), a Reuters witness said.
+"I hope the vote is calm and that there are no incidents," said Michel Bedo, an 80-year-old retiree, after casting his ballot at a school in the capital Brazzaville.
+"The Congolese people don't want disorder."

 United Nations and European Union observers were not invited to monitor the election, and the interior ministry refused to allow the Catholic Church's 1,100 observers to take part.
-Observers are optimistic, however, that the vote will be peaceful.
+Observers are optimistic, however, that the vote will be peaceful - in contrast to the last election in 2016 that was marred by sporadic violence.
 The government signed a peace accord with an anti-Sassou rebel group in 2017, quieting a conflict in southern Congo.

-Oil is the lifeblood of Congo's economy, making up three quarters of state revenues.
-But the country's 5.4 million citizens, 41% of whom the World Bank says live below the global poverty line, have little to show for it.
-Extreme poverty has only increased since the last election, according to the World Bank, as oil revenues have sharply declined amid slumping global prices.
-Public debt, much of it owed to oil traders like Glencore and Trafigura, stands at more than 100% of GDP.
+Congo is a major oil producer, yet 41% of its 5.4 million citizens live below the global poverty line, according to the World Bank.
+Extreme poverty has increased since the last election as oil prices slumped.
+Public debt, much of it owed to oil traders like Glencore and Trafigura, ballooned to more than 100% of GDP.

-Anti-corruption activists say Congo's opaque national oil company and other key private and public sector institutions remain under the control of a group of Sassou's closest associates, and allege that graft is rampant.
-The government denies allegations of corruption.

 ALSO READ